Day-Raval/Bibliotheca/README.md

 # Bibliotheca

-This is a library management system hat is designed to manages the following functions of a library:-
+This is a library management system that is designed to manages the following functions of a library:-

 1. It helps librarian to maintain the database of new books and the books that are borrowed by members along with their due dates.

-2. This system completely automates all your library’s activities.
-The best way to maintain, organize, and handle countless books systematically is to implement a library management system software.
+2. This system completely automates all your library’s activities and provides the best way to maintain, organize, and handle countless books systematically is to implement a library management system software.